 Graduate Students

 Ziming (Bruce) Liu is a Ph.D. student in Civil Engineering at the Colorado School of Mines.
-He received his MS degree in Statistics from George Washington University and B.S degree in Computer Engineering from Iowa State University.
+He received his MS degree in Statistics from George Washington University and his B.S. degree in Computer Engineering from Iowa State University.
 His research interest focuses on VR/AR, data analysis, and Human Factors.
 In his free time, he enjoys playing basketball, traveling, and playing the guitar.

 Email: ziming_liu@mines.edu.